infopark/scrivito_advanced_editors/README.md

 ## Prerequisites

-If you want to use some stylings, you have to add a container with css class `details-view` arround your details view
+For a good look of all elements in details view window surround your view with a block element with css class `details-view`

     <div class="details-view">
       ... your Code ...